How to capture UTM parameters in Contact Form 7

 4 example reports you can run when you capture UTM parameters in Contact Form 7

-If you are using Attributer to capture UTM parameters in Contact Form 7, then you should be able to send the data into your CRM or a spreadsheet and runs reports similar to the following:
+If you are using Attributer to capture UTM parameters in Contact Form 7, then you should be able to send the data into your CRM or a spreadsheet and run reports similar to the following:

 1. Leads by Channel